From this review, you’ll learn what are the best calculators for the SAT.

 The calculator is officially allowed for tests like PSAT/NMSQT, SAT, ACT, and AP.

 It’s charged by two sources of power (a regular battery, and a solar battery backup).
 That’s helpful because the last thing you ever want is to run out of battery during one of the most important tests of your life.

 You can master all the functions quickly as the device comes with a printed manual.
 You’ll also be able to download a PDF manual if you prefer to read it in a digital format.

 The best part is that even if you accidentally turn it off, you can still bring back your calculations by using the “Ans” function.

 Picking the right calculator for the SAT shouldn’t be too difficult.
-The items listed above are compliant with the College Board’s calculator policy.
+The items listed above comply with the College Board’s calculator policy.

-So pick and choose depending on your needs and budget.
+So pick depending on your needs and budget.
 But always make sure that you grab the calculator at least a couple of weeks (months, preferably) before the final exam.

 A calculator is a tool you need to use for a while to get used to it.
-Once you’ve mastered all the available options, nothing is going to stop you during your next standardized test.
+Once you’ve mastered all the options, nothing is going to stop you during your next standardized test.
 Just make sure it’s fully charged!